bcms/cms/README.md

 To get started with BCMS Cloud, please refer to the [BCMS Cloud](https://cloud.thebcms.com/).
 <br><br><br><br>
 <h2 align="center">
-  Features only BCMS have  🦄
+  Features only BCMS has  🦄
 </h2>
 <p align="center">
   Advanced stuff, nicely put together for smooth use.